laboon/cs1632/course-info.md

 will be available via slides, but simply reading them may be insufficient to understand the concepts thoroughly.

+Presence for group exercise days is required in order to get the full class participation score.
+These will not be rescheduled individually.

 Presence for the mid-term and final exam are REQUIRED.
 They will be individually re-scheduled only in the event of an emergency.
 If you are facing an emergency, please contact the instructor IMMEDIATELY (if